cryptfire/.github/profile/README.md

 # Meet Cryptfire

-We are providing a Transak-driven CEX and Swap for Bitcoin, Ethereum, Lyra and Utopia and run a Blockchain network executing WASM compiled smart contracts as well as Serverless functions and Linux VMs.
+We are providing a Transak-driven CEX and Swap for Bitcoin, Ethereum, Lyra and Utopia.
+We run a Blockchain network executing WASM compiled smart contracts as well as Serverless functions and JSLinux Virtual Machines.

 💵 See [Wiki](https://github.com/cryptfire/.github/wiki/Cryptfire-Pricing) for Pricing.